 I went back to school to finish a degree later in life after many hard lessons as an adult about being too underqualified to even apply for positions I wanted.
 I learned that in this society, in 2021, having a degree still matters —and it probably always will.

 My sisters and I hope that every kid who attends high school with immigrant parents like ours doesn't miss the connections between their worlds.
 The work ethic you've learned from your parents can help get you through college.
 Most of all, we hope that money isn't the reason that your parents—your immigrant parents—aren't talking to you about higher education.

 *Olga Rosales Salinas, 1985.

 We started our scholarship to help kids like us fulfill their dreams in a society that values college above all else.
 The Rosales Sisters' Scholarship would like to help you get to college.

 *Two of Abel's sisters- our Tias.
 Us from the left, Elizabeth, Adriana, Nancy, Veronica, and Olga.
 Christy wasn't born yet.

 If you would like to join us in this effort, please donate to our fund directly.
 We are a 501(c)3 nonprofit organization; tax ID #87-1608363

 Thank you so much for helping us positively impact the lives of first-generation or immigrant students from the central coast.

-And thank you for reading!
-Liking, sharing, and commenting is also super appreciated!
+Thank you for reading!
+Liking, sharing, and commenting is also appreciated!